hasura/graphql-engine/ref/hasura-microservices/notify/api.rst

 ``POST /v1/send/email``
 ---------------------------

-This POST endpoint let's you send an email.
+This POST endpoint lets you send an email.

 A typical request is as follows: